-- Torrance Test of Creative Thinking
+- Torrance Tests of Creative Thinking

 The Campus Selection Committee reviews student scores.
 Identified students are provided services in the area of general intellectual ability.
-Appeals to the campus selection committee’s decision can be made at the campus level.
-Additional information must be provided to the selection committee that points to remarkably high level ability.
+Appeals to the Campus Selection Committee’s decision can be made at the campus level.
+Additional information must be provided to the Selection Committee that points to remarkably high level ability.
 The additional documentation may come in the form of a portfolio and/or outside testing.
 Submit copies of student work (not original copies).
 The decision to place in the student in the GT Program may remain the same even with the additional information.
 Keep in mind that gifted and talented is a professional educational term that describes a small portion of the population.
 While all children have strengths, areas in which they can excel, not all children grow in the gifted range of human development.